aryopg/PaperSummary/Recurrent Highway Networks/Recurrent Highway Networks.md

 ![alt text][eq14]

-Equation 14 captures the influence of the gates on the eigenvalues of A. Compared to the situation for standard RNN, it can be seen that an RHN layer has more flexibility in adjusting the centers and radii of the Geršgorin circles.
+Equation 14 captures the influence of the gates on the eigenvalues of $A$.
+Compared to the situation for standard RNN, it can be seen that an RHN layer has more flexibility in adjusting the centers and radii of the Geršgorin circles.
 In particular, two limiting cases can be noted.
 If all carry gates are fully open and transform gates are fully closed, we have:

 ![alt text][eq15]